DissectMalware/XLMMacroDeobfuscator/README.md

 xlmdeobfuscator --file document.xlsm
 ```

-To only extract macros in Excel documents (with any deobfuscation):
+To only extract macros in Excel documents (without any deobfuscation):

 ```
 xlmdeobfuscator --file document.xlsm -x